Sub-Antarctic Islands Cruises

 Most shore excursions and sightseeing trips in and around the Sub-Antarctic islands are by Zodiac inflatable boats.

-We have a unique selection of Sub-Antarctic cruise options carefully chosen for their itineraries, as well as the vessels used.
-Our selection of ice-strengthened ships are all small to medium in size, with a maximum of 50-199 passengers, ensuring an authentic, up-close encounter with the untrammeled wilderness.
+We have a unique selection of Antarctic Peninsula cruise options carefully chosen for their itineraries, as well as the vessels used.
+Our selection of ice-strengthened ships are all small to medium in size, with a maximum of 50-199 passengers, ensuring an authentic, up-close encounter with the untrammelled wilderness.
 All of our cruises and tours are completely tailor made to suit our clients interests, budget, and timeframe.
-To find out more about the type of Sub-Antarctic cruise program we can put together for you, please download pages below.

 Sub-Antarctic Islands Overview